CaspervonKrusenstierna/Hpfusket/README.md

-My high school project made to demonstrate weaknesses in the Swedish equivalent of the SAT "Högskoleprovet" with a fully functioning cheat.
+My high school project.
+Made to demonstrate weaknesses in the Swedish equivalent of the SAT "Högskoleprovet" with a fully functioning cheat.

-Requirements to pull the cheat off:
+Requirements to execute the cheat:

 1. 2 phones
 2. 2 people who can write the test